webaware/flexible-map/readme.txt

 = Why won't my KML map update when I edit the KML file? =

 Google Maps API caches the KML file, so it often won't get your new changes.
-To force a change, append a URL query parameter with a number and increment the number each time you change the KML file (known as a cache buster).
+To force a change, append a URL query parameter with a number (known as a cache buster) and increment the number each time you change the KML file.
 A nice simple and commonly used parameter name is v (for version), like this: http://example.com/my-map.kml?v=2

 = What parts of KML are supported? =